 I was watching an interview with Sylvester Stallone where he talked about how he always cast boxers in the Rocky films as it was easier to teach a boxer how to act than it was to teach an actor how to box.

-Taking that as inspiration we decided to change our recruitment process to focus on people outside of our industry who had the sales background, who we could then teach what we do.
+Taking that as inspiration, we decided to change our recruitment process to focus on people outside of our industry who had a sales background, who we could then teach what we do.
 Our new sales manager has come from the recruitment industry and has really helped to build a structure which is going to support our growth plans over the next couple of years.